How Can We Help?

 To print a list of student PINs and names:

-1. In Kicksite, click Students in the left panel, and then click List.
+1. In Kicksite, click Profiles in the left panel, and then click Students.

 2. Click Active if it isn’t already highlighted.
 (Inactive and Frozen students can’t check in for attendance.)

-3. Click the Export button.
+3. Click the three vertical dots (just under the Inactive tab) and select Export from the menu.
 A .csv file will download.

 4. Open the file in a spreadsheet editor such as Excel.
 (If you have another spreadsheet editor, the steps below will be similar.)